joe-antognini/joe-antognini.github.io/_drafts/2014-11-20-apples-in-a-spacecraft.md

 categories: classics
 ---

-A contribution to a retrospective series on the work of the French dynamicist Michel Henon by Scott Tremaine inspired me to do a review of an interesting puzzle in dynamics.
+[A contribution](http://arxiv.org/abs/1411.4938) to a retrospective series on the work of the French dynamicist Michel Hénon by Scott Tremaine inspired me to do a review of an interesting puzzle in dynamics.

-The puzzle goes as follows.
+### The puzzle

 Suppose we are in a spacecraft orbiting the Earth in a circular orbit.
 The spacecraft is rotating such that the same side of the spacecraft always points toward the Earth.
 That is, its rotation period is equal to its revolution period, just like the Moon's.
 Now we release a bushel of apples inside the spacecraft so that they are floating all around us.
 How will the apples be distributed in the spacecraft after a long time?
 We will assume that they are real apples, so they are inelastic and they are not massive enough for self-gravitation to be noticeable.

+### Solution

-This question was originally posed by Alfven, but he derived the wrong answer.
-The correct answer was derived by Henon in a short 1978 note.
-Henon found that half the apples will end up on the floor of the spacecraft and half will end up on the ceiling.
+This question was originally posed by the Swedish physicist Hannes Alfvén in a [1971 paper](http://www.jstor.org/stable/1732245), but he derived the wrong answer.
+The correct answer was derived by Henon in a short [1978 note](http://www.jstor.org/stable/1745593).
+Hénon found that half the apples will end up on the floor of the spacecraft and half will end up on the ceiling.
 (For simplicity, we'll call the side of the spacecraft closer to Earth the floor, and the other side the ceiling.)

 To see how this answer comes about, consider an apple which starts out closer to the Earth than the center of mass of the spacecraft.
 It is on an